How to get started inserting a menstrual cup

 This is the step that no one really talks about.

 To stop cup leaks, you need to create a suction seal.
-When you do this, you expel the air out of the cup, creating a seal, and it will make it virtually impossible for your cup to leak.
+When you do this, you expel the air out of the cup, creating a seal, and it will make it virtually impossible for your cup to leak any menstrual blood (unless it reached its capacity)

-To create a seal you can do one of two things:
+To create a proper seal you can do one of two things:

-- Squeeze your vaginal muscles tightly around the cup 10 times.
+- Squeeze your pelvic floor muscles tightly around the cup 10 times.
 These are called Kegels.

 - Release your fingers and check one more time that the cup is still open, and in the right position.